biomg/WVDL/README.md

-# EDLA
+# WVDL
 Computational algorithms for identifying RNAs that bind to specific RBPs are urgently needed, and they can complement high-cost experimental methods.  <br>
-In this study, we develop a ensemble deep learning approach (EDLA) to predict RBP binding sites.  <br>
+In this study, we propose a weighted voting deep learning (WVDL) to predict RNA-protein binding sites.  <br>

 # Dependency:
 python 3.8.5 <br>